Are you headed to Port Dickson? And now you’re looking for things to do in Port Dickson? Well you’re certainly in the

 There are a couple of other places of interest in Port Dickson that you may want to visit.

 - Extreme Park.
-Extreme Park advertises activites such as go-karting, paintball target shooting and ATV.
+Extreme Park advertises activities such as go-karting, paintball target shooting and ATV.
 Unfortunately, there are many complaints about this online from things not working to height requirements changing so kids miss out to the fact the activities only last for five minutes.

 Address: Palm Spring Resort, Jalan Pantai Batu 13 KM 21, Mukim Pasir Panjang